Your Experience Matters.

 The mental load of parenting can be overwhelming yet we know so little about.
 What you experience matters, please share it with us.
 The purpose of this study is to determine key components of the mental load of parenthood during pregnancy and the early postpartum years and determine how to develop technology-based options to alleviate stress, improve mental health, and provide new support strategies for parents.

-Note: There is a $500 giveaway for anyone that completes the survey and chooses to opt into the giveaway.
+$500 giveaway for anyone that chooses to opt in

 Dads matter, too.